-The department of Agricultural Leadership, Education and Communication (ALEC) offers multi-disciplinary teaching, research and outreach programs aimed at developing and supporting professionals for leadership, teaching and communication careers in agricultural and environmental fields.
+The department of Agricultural Leadership, Education and Communication (ALEC) offers multidisciplinary teaching, research and outreach programs aimed at developing and supporting professionals for leadership, teaching and communication careers in agricultural and environmental fields.
 Students receive personal attention and a challenging and supportive learner-centered educational environment.
 We offer a small school atmosphere amidst the abundant opportunities and resources at the University of Georgia.

 The Doctor of Philosophy (Ph.D.) degree provides a wide range of educational and research experiences designed specifically to prepare graduates with the skills they need to address complex issues associated with the agricultural production necessary to feed and clothe a growing population while sustaining the natural environment.
 The doctoral program equips graduates to move directly into faculty roles; leadership and communication positions within NGOs, government agencies, school districts, and Extension; and careers in international agricultural development.
 Applications of teaching and learning, leadership development, and communication theory are the foundation for the degree.
-Students can then elect to focus in one of three tracks: Agricultural and Environmental Science Leadership, Agricultural and Environmental Science Education, and Agricultural and Environmental Science Communication.